ffreemt/baidu-tr-free/README.md

 ### Broken or not
 ![Python3.6 package](https://github.com/ffreemt/baidu-tr-free/workflows/Python3.6%20package/badge.svg): failing indicates `broken`.
 In case of `failing`, try the following workaround: log in to https://passport.baidu.com first.
 Then use the Chrome browser to visit https://fanyi.baidu.com/v2transapi?from=en&to=zh&query=test, press F12 and then ctr-R (or any method) to open devtools' Network tab and reload.
 Locate `https://fanyi.baidu.com/v2transapi?from=en&to=zh` and obtain the BAIDUID and token strings in the headers.
 Plug in the BAIDUID and token strings to lines 66-67 in the bdtr.py file.

-### TODO
-Fix auto-fetching BAIDUID and TOKEN

 ### Fixed
-Text longer than 30 characters can be handled now.
+* Text longer than 30 characters can be handled now.
+* Auto-fetching BAIDUID and TOKEN

 ### Installation
 ```pip install -U baidu-tr-free```